DC, May 22, 2012

 Community Preference Survey and the Realtors' Perspective

-Hugh Morris, AICP, will examine the finer points of the 2011 National Association of Realtors "Community Preference Survey," which explored where people would like to live and the tradeoffs they are will willing to make to live there.
+Hugh Morris, AICP, examined the finer points of the 2011 National Association of Realtors' "Community Preference Survey," which explored where people would like to live and the tradeoffs they are will willing to make to live there.
 A large sample enables a look into preferences by various demographic characteristics.
 Many of the same questions were asked in a similar 2004 national poll and thus responses can be compared between 2004 (the good times) and 2011 (the bad).
 Morris will also discuss the suite of NAR's smart growth resources available to state and local Realtor associations and how they are making use of these resources to support local charrettes and comprehensive plan, among other projects.

 About the Speaker